TebbaaX/tebbaax.github.io/content/faq.md

 ---

-- _This blog contains a small collection of technical write-ups, ranging from CTF challenges to Bug Bounty, general infosec stuff, OSINT, and more._

 > **_Can i use the material provided by this blog?_**

 - Yes!
 Feel free to use the materials in this blog under the condition of giving proper credit, as per the *Creative Commons (CC) licensing*.